 Taxes levied by the District are a personal obligation of the owner of the property as of January 1 of the year for which the tax is imposed.
 On January 1 of each year, a tax lien attaches to property to secure the payment of all state and local taxes, penalties, and interest ultimately imposed for the year on the property.
-The lien exists in favor of Texas and each local taxing unit, including the District, having power to tax the property.
+The lien exists in favor of the State of Texas and each local taxing unit, including the District, having power to tax the property.
 The District's tax lien is on a parity with tax liens of such other taxing units (see "TAX DATA - Estimated Overlapping Taxes").
-A tax lien on real property takes priority over the claim of most creditors and other holders of liens on the property encumbered by the tax lien, whether or not the debt or lien existed before the attachment of the District is determined by applicable federal law.
+A tax lien on real property takes priority over the claim of most creditors and other holders of liens on the property encumbered by the tax lien, whether or not the debt or lien existed before the attachment of the tax lien; however, whether a lien of the United States is on a parity with or takes priority over a tax lien of the District is determined by applicable federal law.
 Personal property under certain circumstances is subject to seizure and sale for the payment of delinquent taxes, penalty, and interest.